sapio-lang/sapio/docs/learn-sapio/src/ch03-01-amounts.md

 These different types have uses in different circumstances.

-Because `bitcoin::Amount` does not have a standard serializer, in order to use it in e.g. a `Vec`, you have to wrap the type with a a serializer. `From` impls can make life a little eaiser to work with these.
+Because `bitcoin::Amount` does not have a standard serializer, in order to use it in e.g. a `Vec`, you have to wrap the type with a serializer. `From` impls can make life a little eaiser to work with these.

 ```rust
 use bitcoin::util::amount::Amount;